Sales Backlog stands for the amount of sales orders that a company has received but has not completed yet, also referred to as order backlog or BI.

 On the one hand, you can use it to track your Key Performance Indicators, and align them with appropriate action plans, and on the other hand you can monitor your metrics (like for example backlog) automatically, and if it gets into the yellow or red zone, the person responsible will get a notification that something has gone wrong.

 - Access templates.
-Sign-up with a free account at BSC Designer for immediate access to 23 scorecard templates, including Sales Order KPIs discussed in this article.
+Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Sales Order KPIs discussed in this article.

 - Master skills.
 Check out free video tutorial for the Balanced Scorecard.
 Master your strategy planning and execution skills with Strategy Execution training.